shnenanigans/APgui/README.md

 The 'Setspawn' button is kinda cosmetic.
 Basically, all the calculations to find if spawn is closer to your next stronghold or not are based on 0 0, so if you want to guarantee accuracy you can enter your actual spawn point coords.

+You may have noticed there is no longer a 'Pathfind from coords' button.
+This is because it wasn't working and I tried to fix it but then it kept breaking and nothing worked and no one ever uses it anyway so just don't forget to set spawn.

 **How does it work?**

 The problem with the previous All Portals program was that it didn't account for the fact that a player could simply not set their spawn and immediately teleport back to 0, 0.
 Not only that, but a player can leave their spawn at a previous stronghold.
 What this program does is, on every stronghold, it will look at the next 3 ahead of it and see if the distance between the current stronhold and the one 2 ahead is shorter than the distance between that and the next one.
 In this case, the player would leave their spawn behind.